ahmedmoustafa/genomics-r-intro/_episodes/05-data-visualization.md

 ~~~
 {: .language-r}

-- define a mapping (using the aesthetic (`aes`) function), by selecting the variables to be plotted and specifying how to present them in the graph, e.g. as x/y positions or characteristics such as size, shape, color, etc.
+- define a mapping (using the aesthetic (`aes`) function), by selecting the variables to be plotted and specifying how to present them in the graph, e.g. as x and y positions or characteristics such as size, shape, color, etc.

 ~~~